minhdqdev/minhdq99hp.github.io/_pages/projects.md

 ---
-title: Projects
+title: My Projects
 layout: collection
 permalink: /projects/
 collection: projects
 entries_layout: grid
 classes: wide
 ---
-Here are some projects I have worked on from 2015 till now.
+Here are some projects I have worked on from 2018 till now.